 ABA has extended its approval of the program.

-make it extremely difficult to find a quality paralegal job.
-"Despite
+it extremely difficult to find a quality paralegal job.
+"Despite projected much

-projected much faster-than-average employment growth, competition for jobs is
+faster-than-average employment growth, competition for jobs is expected.

-expected.
-[Those] formally trained [in ABA approved programs] ... should
+[Those] formally trained [in ABA approved programs] ... should have the best

 Yes.
 This program is approved by and a member of the

 , a member of the